Skip to content

 Define the object#

-Import the object that you want to control into your main.rs.
+Create or import the object that you want to control into your main.rs

-For the purposes of this demo we are going to use Pod (hence the explicit k8s-openapi dependency):
+For the purposes of this demo we will import Pod:

 use k8s_openapi::api::core::v1::Pod;